Vinesma/.dotfiles/install/README.md

 - To upgrade plugins, run `:PlugUpdate`.

 - Remove plugins by removing their lines in the config file, restarting nvim and then running `:PlugClean`.

+VSCode integration:

+- For using neovim inside vscode, you need to install a vscode extension.

+- After it is installed, you will need neovim 0.5.0+ which is not in the repos.
+The easiest way to acquire it is by [downloading the appimage](https://github.com/neovim/neovim/releases) running: `chmod u+x` on it, then adding the path to it in the extension config.

 ### Arch User Repository (AUR)